Neither of us had ever heard the term FIRE before becoming a part of the personal finance blogger community.

 It’s a well-established fact that money in and of itself does not buy happiness.

-It seems a month doesn’t go by where we’re hearing about some fresh tragedy involving someone who seemingly had it all.
+It seems a month doesn’t go by before we’re hearing about some fresh tragedy involving someone who seemingly had it all.
 Celebrities commit suicide, star athletes disclose their battles with mental illness, and all of the above use alcohol and drugs to self-medicate their pain away.

 If millionaires with the world at their fingertips can’t find happiness, then the answer is clearly much more complicated than money.